localstack/docs/content/en/user-guide/chaos-engineering/outages/index.md

 LocalStack Outages allows you to mimic outages across any AWS region or service.
 Intentionally triggering service outages and monitoring the system's response in situations where the infrastructure is compromised offers a powerful way to test.
 This strategy helps gauge the effectiveness of the system's deployment procedures and its resilience against infrastructure disruptions, which is a key element of chaos engineering.

+You can use LocalStack Outages to cause API failures for following or any combination thereof:
+- Service
+- Region
+- Operation

+You can also cause failures to occur non-deterministically and return a specific error.

 {{< alert title="Note">}}
 Outages is available as part of the LocalStack Enterprise plan.